Emanuel-de-Jong/KBOTs-Mixes-Classifier/README.md

 Finds the right playlist for a new song.

 ## TODO
-- Fix oversampling
 - Full training data with smaller size
-- Experiment CNN structure details
+- Implement KerasTuner
+- Fix oversampling?
 - Model for playlist subsets

 ## Requirements